uberboi/OPSWAT-Coding-Test/README.md

  Replace API key in line 7 of header

- run using python opswat.py samplefile.txt
+ run using: python opswat.py samplefile.txt